 Typically, there are three types of DoS attacks that can happen on a smart contract.

 One of them would be an Unexpected Revert, where you were not expecting a transaction to revert, but it is reverting.
-Despite writing all kinds of functionalities in your Smart Contracts, which are imitating your business requirements, there is still a scenario that a different type of a user, which is not an individual Ethereum address, but another malicious Smart Contract can play with your system and not allow you to completely execute the entire algorithm, which you have written.
+Despite writing all kinds of functionalities in your Smart Contracts, which are imitating your business requirements, there is still a scenario where a different type of a user, which is not an individual Ethereum address, but another malicious Smart Contract can play with your system and not allow you to completely execute the algorithm, which you have written.

 The next one is related to Block Gas Limit.
 The Block Gas Limit is the maximum amount of gas that can go through in a single block.
-The more complexity, the more competition that your transaction has, the higher is the gas that is required.
+The more complexity, the more competition that your transaction has, the higher the gas that is required.
 So, there are chances where some heavy competition can result in your transactions going out of gas.
 This is often the case in systems that loop over an array or mapping that can be enlarged by users at little cost.

 Last is Block Stuffing.
 So, in this attack, the attacker can place a transaction and then blocks the entire Ethereum network with a lot of transactions so that nobody else can participate in the Smart Contract.
 To ensure their transactions are being processed by miners, the attacker can prefer to pay higher transaction fees.
 By controlling the quantity of gas consumed by their transactions, the attacker can influence the number of transactions that get to be mined and included within the block.